+Prerequisite: CHM 213, CHM 213L

+Co-requisite: CHM 214

-1 Semester Hour Prerequisite: CHM 213, CHM 213L Corequisite: CHM 214 Laboratory Course: 2 hours lab work each week Required lab section for CHM 214.
+Required lab section for CHM 214.
 This lab provides the application and demonstration of the concepts presented in CHM 214 lecture.

 CHM 199/299 Special Topics in Chemistry

 Special topics in chemistry are courses offered in response to specific curriculum needs or community interests.
 The course may consist of seminars, specialized or individual instruction, and/or research in an area related to chemistry.